Android-for-Python/Camera4Kivy/README.md

 - Kivy image coordinates have their origin at the bottom left.
 Most other systems use top left (with positive y increaing downwards) as their origin.

 - Kivy image properties are a (width, height) tuple.
-Some packages, notably numpy, reverse the order to (height, width).
+Some packages, notably numpy images, reverse the order to (height, width).

 - Kivy pixels are encoded RGBA.
 Third party analysis code may expect some other encoding, both Pillow and OpenCV provide encoding converions.
 Some image recodings are computationally expensive.